Our Team

 “In my brief time working and researching within the realm of sustainability, I have discovered a passion for community engagement, specifically in coordinating programs or initiatives where people can work within the sustainability causes that directly affect their own lives.
 I’m also fascinated by the ways that sustainability and environmentalism can intersect with narratives in seemingly disparate areas such as social justice, urban planning, artistic endeavors, standard business practices…the list goes on.
 Although I’m still figuring out my career path, I’m excited to gain the experience and knowledge required to implement local systemic change in any areas I end up pursuing!”

-Waste Reduction & Diversion Intern
+Clothing Waste Reduction Intern

 she/her